alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/advice_aggregated.md

 - "The Toothbrush Test" - [Robert Playter](https://www.youtube.com/watch?v=cLVdsZ3I5os) on Sergey Brin's want for products that can be used daily.

 - "Focus on both music making and conducting" - [Josh Kushner](https://open.spotify.com/episode/0SEcbog1iWyMIPtbQxQuYF?si=_06bEVGYTWG6n6R7Df6Eug) on how to improve your investment picking whilst management responsibilities scale.

+- "The most important thing is who is the user, and why do they care" - [Miles Grimshaw](https://www.youtube.com/watch?v=ZZgerlKINHA).

 [Pull requests](https://github.com/alexmackenzie-wx/blog) encouraged if you have a learning to share!